deployKF/website/content/guides/platform/deploykf-authentication.md

                   - openid
                   - email
                   - profile
+                  ## NOTE: offline_access is typically required for refresh tokens
+                  ##       if possible, configure your provider to only allow each
+                  ##       refresh token to be used once
                   - offline_access

                 ## set to true, if provider does not always send `email_verified` claim